- Our Apple iOS device apps

 Occasionally SOS conducts reader/user surveys to better understand the interests of our users.
 We sometimes share the aggregated demographic information in these surveys with our advertisers and partners.
 The survey results are analysed on an anonymous basis to produce data sets in the form of totals, graphs and charts.

 No personally identifiable information is included in any analysis report.

 SOS will never sell your personal data or share it with third parties without your full consent.
-Currently the only request for such consent is when you enter one of our competitions and we ask you to voluntarily opt‑in to receive marketing information from the competition prize sponsor.
+Currently the only request for such consent is when you enter one of our Competitions and we ask you to voluntarily opt‑in to receive marketing information from the Competition prize sponsor and/or SOS.
 This is optional and you are not obliged to opt‑in.

 Under GDPR guidelines there are six ‘lawful basis’ categories that may apply or be relevant and are therefore the basis for processing your data.
 For example, if you sign up to our email newsletters, you made the decision to provide your name and email address and select the newsletters you’d like us to send.
 So, by submitting your sign‑up form you have given us ‘Consent’ to provide the service.

 If you purchase a magazine subscription or mail order item via our shop, you have entered into a commercial contract with us, so your submitted data is processed and we communicate with you on the lawful basis of ‘Contract’.
 Depending on how you use our site other lawful bases may apply.